anaclaudialemos/anaclaudialemos/README.md

 #### [E-COMMERCE CUSTOMER SATISFACTION PREDICTION](https://github.com/anaclaudialemos/predicting_customer_satisfaction)
 **Business Problem:** Olist is an e-commerce intermediary from Brazil that provides a platform to connect merchants and their products to the main marketplaces in Brazil.
 Providing better services to customers is one of the main keys to success as an e-commerce seller.
 For sellers, Knowing whether the review score is positive or negative, plays a crucial role in improving the business.
 But often, customers don't give ratings or comments.

-**Solution:** Predict the customer satisfaction (positive or negative) for the next purchases made from Brazilian e-commerce intermediated by Olist.
+**Solution:** Predict the customer satisfaction (positive or negative) for the next purchases made from Brazilian E-commerce intermediated by Olist.

 **Conclusion:** The model has an accuracy of 72%.
 For the positive review scores, the model was able to correctly identify 56.60%.
 Most important for the business is the correct identification of negative scores, since misclassification of negative scores can result in loss of customers.
 For negative score identification the model was able to correctly identify 65%.
 The model still needs to be improved.
 In any case, we already have a process, scalable and does not rely on subjective decisions, which generates time and resource savings.